Giladx/Giladx/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on 011.ninja
+- 🔭 I’m currently the owner of [011.ninja](https://011.ninja) & [bytii.cloud](https://bytii.cloud)
-- 🌱 I’m currently learning more JS & more JS
+- 🌱 I’m currently learning JS & more JS (and some TS)
-- 👯 I’m looking to collaborate on your awsome idea
+- 👯 I’m looking to collaborate on your awesome projects
-- 🤔 I’m looking for help with Headless CMS
+- 🤔 I’m looking for some help with Headless CMS
 - 💬 Ask me about C++.
-PureData
+PureData, Computer Vision, Image proccessing, GLSL, Projection Mapping ...
 - 📫 How to reach me: gilad@011.ninja
-- 😄 Pronouns: the other ones
+- 😄 Pronouns: Who
-- ⚡ Fun fact: I just love walls of distortion
+- ⚡ Fun fact: I just love walls of distortion.